mine-cetinkaya-rundel/2016-06-27-first-ds-course-user/README.md

 # 2016-06-27-first-ds-course-user

-Slides for the "A first-year undergraduate data science course" talk at useR 2016 at Stanford
+Slides for the "A first-year undergraduate data science course" talk at useR 2016 at Stanford.